byTrident/SureHesaplayici/README.md

-# SureHesaplayici
+# SureHesaplayici (WORK IN PROGRESS)
-a timer to set you gaming or coding time
+A timer to see your gaming or coding time
-WORK IN PROGRESS